 This museum is regularly recognized as one of the Top 5 Best Fun Places to Take Kids (by King5) and the Best Family Entertainment and Best Museum in the Best of the South Sound contest (by The Olympian newspaper).
 Obviously, kids and families love it!

 This is hands-down one of my very favorite places.
 If you’re looking for a fun museum in Washington State, look no further than the absolutely incredible Hands on Children’s Museum!

 This museum no longer has free for all days, but if you have an EBT card, you and another guest can enter for free, with additional tickets being just $2 each.
 And if you are a WSECU member, the first Wednesday of each month is 50% off.

 Seattle has so many, we separated it into a different post.
 Click here for the list.

 The Blackman House is the only remaining home out of the three built by the Blackman brothers.
 Their company dominated the early lumber industry in the Snohomish River Valley.
 Learn more about this interesting family at the museum.

 If your kids love trains as much as mine do, this is a must-visit museum in Washington state.
 Built in 1890, the Depot has been fully restored and functions as an operating train station.
 Museum visitors can purchase tickets (for a price) from the original ticket window and are encouraged to explore the railway exhibits.
 Learn more about the depot and it’s history by clicking here.

 Bing Crosby Collection @ Gonzaga University

 American icon Bing Crosby’s life began in Spokane, where his father built their home in 1913.
-Today, the home is part of Crosby’s alma mater Gonzaga University.
-It houses the largest collecting of Bing Cosby memorabilia, including 1,400 records/albums, 800 audio cassettes and 2,000 discs of radio shows.
+Today, the home is part of Crosby’s alma mater, Gonzaga University.
+It houses the largest collection of Bing Cosby memorabilia, including 1,400 records/albums, 800 audio cassettes and 2,000 discs of radio shows.